CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/LV-softLimOverride.png)

 ##### Closed-loop Ramping
+Closed-loop Ramping works the same way as open-loop ramping using configClosedloopRamp.
+See [Ramping](#ramping) for more information on ramping.

 ##### Closed-loop/Firmware Control Modes
 When it comes to the Talon SRX and Victor SPX, there are multiple closed-loop control mode options to choose from.
 Below is a list with an explanation of each supported closed-loop type.